jorbDehmel/oak/docs/manual.md

 ### Plural function definition

-Just as `int a, b, c;` would be valid `C`, `let a, b, c: i32;` is valid `Oak`.
-However, unlike `C`, `Oak` has a version of plural instantiation for functions.
+Just as `int a, b, c;` would be valid `C`, `let a, b, c: i32;` is valid `Oak`. `Oak` also has a version of plural instantiation for functions.
 The following declares a series of functions that all take in two and return one `i8`.
+Note that, unlike `C`, the function argument block applies to *all* the declared symbols.

 ```rust
 // Defines 5 fn signatures in one line